Spanish Language

 • ustedes/ellos/ellas hablarán, you (formal second-person plural)/they will speak

 If you're familiar with the conjugation of the verb haber, you may notice that these endings are the same as the present tense of haber (an auxiliary verb meaning "to have"), minus the initial h.
-Presumably, at some in the distant past, a conjugated form haber placed after the infinitive was used to form the future tense.
+Presumably, at some time in the distant past, a conjugated form of haber was placed after the infinitive to form the future tense.

 Since the ending is placed after the infinitive and includes the syllable that is stressed in the verb, you don't have to worry about the stem changes that are common in the conjugation of many irregular verbs.
 And since the future tense is a later development in the language, there overall are fewer irregular verbs in the future tense to be concerned with.
 Even some of the most highly irregular verbs (such as ser, estar and ir) are regular in the future tense.
 In general, most of the verbs that are irregular in the future tense modify and/or shorten the infinitive, but they all have the correct ending otherwise.